Cost of living concession

 - War widow pension under legislation of the United Kingdom or New Zealand

-You can demonstrate that on 1 July of the relevant financial year you meet low income provisions in the low income earners category.
+You can demonstrate that on 1 July of the relevant financial year you meet low income provisions.
 These low income provisions will become available on 1 July of the relevant financial year.

 The Cost of Living Concession amount is indexed each financial year.
 For the 2017-18 financial year, the concession amount per eligible household is:

 - homeowner-occupiers who are self-funded retirees with a Commonwealth Seniors Health Card - $101.40

 Payments for the 2017-18 financial year